robertodefarias/robertodefarias/README.md

 Brazilian-Canadian developer with 8+ years of hands-on experience **building, deploying and scaling real digital platforms**.

-I’ve designed, implemented and maintained digital products used by **40,000+ students and clients in 26 countries**, including:
+I’ve designed, implementeded and maintained digital products used by **40,000+ students and clients in 26 countries**, including:

 - Branding
 - Full websites and web applications
 - API-powered personalization (BodyGraph, Archetypes, etc.)
 - Intelligent WhatsApp agents and automated workflows